 Relationships

 Couples therapy is a type of psychotherapy that helps couples to improve their relationships by addressing various relationship issues.
-Specifically, couples therapy aims to help partners identify, discuss, and resolve issues that are causing strain on their relationship, such as conflicts surrounding sex, feelings of disconnection, and external stressors.
+Specifically, couples therapy aims to help partners identify, discuss, and resolve issues that are causing strain on their relationship.
+These issues could be surrounding sex, feelings of disconnection, and external stressors.

 According to the Gottman Method of Couples Therapy, the goals of couples therapy include: